leapmotion/leapjs/README.md

 ## Usage

-LeapJS works from with Node.js or your browser.
+LeapJS works with Node.js or your browser.

 ### From the browser